popolonfr/Flash-ROM-SCC-Cartridge/README.md

     All other bits are reserved and must be set to **0**.

 * **Knm_DAC_Data**
   * Writing an 8-bit unsigned value to this register sends it to the DAC.

-    ###### Note: This register is available only when the Konami-type DAC is enabled (see the Knm_DAC_Ctrl register).
+This register is available only when the Konami-type DAC is enabled (see the Knm_DAC_Ctrl register).